lee-dohm/keyboard-firmware/README.md

 ## Moonlander Layout

-See the PDF for the full layout, including all layers.
+See [the PDF][moonlander-pdf] for the full layout, including all layers.
 Or [view on the configurator][moonlander-layout] to base your own layout on mine.
 I just got the thing, so the layout is going to be in significant flux for a while.
 When things settle down, I'll get around to documenting it like I did for the Ergodox.

 [moonlander-layout]: https://configure.ergodox-ez.com/moonlander/layouts/MJaqb/latest/0
 [moonlander-pdf]: ./moonlander-layout.pdf